-The Department of Counselor Education offers a 60 credit hour program (20 courses) leading to the Master of Arts Clinical Mental Health Counseling (CMHC).
+The Department of Counselor Education offers a 60 credit hour program (20 courses) leading to the Master of Arts in Clinical Mental Health Counseling (CMHC).
 This degree fulfills the educational requirements for the two levels of licensure as professional counselors in the State of Illinois: Licensed Professional Counselor (LPC) and Licensed Clinical Professional Counselor (LCPC).

 The Clinical Mental Health Counseling program at Northeastern Illinois University is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Find out more information at Counselor Education’s accreditation, licensure, and credentialing page.

 Clinical mental health counselors are employed in settings such as community mental health agencies, substance abuse treatment centers, hospitals, employee assistance programs, counseling clinics, crisis and trauma centers, court services, university counseling centers, private practice/group practice, and business and industry.

 Many students in our program have their original degrees and experience in all fields of business, education, medicine, social work, law, religion, the arts, computer technology, engineering, math and science, and other diverse fields.

 Clinical Mental Health Counseling Program Goals and Objectives